January 22nd, 2013

 Choose three opposing colors from the wheel.

-There are many other tips and tricks for working with the color wheel and the internet it full of advice.
-There is a good post on basic color theory and the wheel at Color Matters.
+There are many other tips and tricks for working with the color wheel and the internet is full of advice.
+There are good posts on basic color theory and the wheel at Color Matters and eColourPrint.

 Looking for more tips on how to make your Onepager look great?
 Be sure to check out our series overview.